 Gollum is missing his left ear lobe.
 This is due to an air trap in the casting that was made for Peter Jackson's approval of the figure.
 When looking at the casting, the design team concluded that it should stay that way, since it looked like a battle wound that might have occurred during Gollum's past adventures.

 In every installment of the trilogy, one character says the subtitle of the film.
 In Fellowship during the council scene Elrond refers to the nine as the "Fellowship of the Ring"; in the Two Towers it's Saruman who says "The Two Towers" during a voiceover; and finally in this film, Gandalf tells the steward of Gondor that he cannot deny the Return of the King.

-It has the highest perfect score at the Academy Awards, with 11 wins out of 11 nominations.
-Its wins also means that the LOTR franchise has won every category it was nominated for except one (Best Supporting Actor).
+It has the highest perfect score at the Academy Awards, with eleven wins out of eleven nominations.
+Its wins also means that The Lord of the Rings franchise has won every category, for which it was nominated, except one (Best Actor in a Supporting Role).

 The final reel of the film to be completed was done only five days before the world premiere in Wellington, New Zealand.
 It was actually still wet from the developing process because there was no time to dry it.
 The premiere was the first time that Peter Jackson had seen the completed film.

 Shelob's shriek is the combination of several elements, including the sounds of a plastic alien toy, steam hisses (inspired by an incident where an alligator hissed at Peter Jackson's daughter Katie Jackson), and the shriek of a Tasmanian Devil.

 After the premiere in Wellington, the city held a party that went on until dawn, funded by the City Council to the tune of four hundred thousand dollars, with street performers, outdoor screenings, an introduction from Prime Minister Helen Clark, and a giant mock-up of a Nazgul flying over the Embassy Theatre.